voidbar/forwardgram/README.md

 Please Join Support & FAQ Discord if you have questions.

 ```
-# Telegram to Discord Message Bot — Forward telegram messages to discord
+# Telegram to Discord Message Bot — Forward Telegram Messages to Discord

 ## Description

-Forward messages from Multiple Telegram channels to one (or more) Telegram/Discord channels of your own.
+Forwardgram is a free and open source, telegram to discord message bot.
+It enables one to forward messages from Multiple Telegram channels to one (or more) Telegram/Discord channels of your own.
+This python bot monitors multiple telegram channels.
+When a new message/entity is sent, it will parse the response and forward it to a discord channel using your own personalized bot.
+It will also forward the same message to your own Telegram channel.

 ## Getting Started